-TRANSFORM RECOGNISES important unmet needs continue to exist that need to be urgently addressed, and the legislative proposal can play an important role in bringing new and innovative therapies to EU patients.
-Any discussion on this concept is complex and must address the plurality of social, economic, and medical factors that contribute to unmet needs among patients.
+TRANSFORM RECOGNISES that significant unmet needs continue to exist and should be urgently addressed.
+The legislative proposal can play an important role in bringing new and innovative therapies to EU patients.
+Any discussion of this concept is complex and must address the plurality of social, economic, regulatory, and medical factors that contribute to unmet needs among patients.
+In addition, it is important to recognise that what would be considered as a (high) unmet medical need varies from one disease to another, and understandings of unmet needs may evolve over time.
 The TRANSFORM Alliance is committed to continue engaging on this topic and providing a multi-stakeholder perspective.